parisepigenetics/RASflow_EDC/README.md

-# Tutorial : RNA-seq analysis using RASflow_IFB
+# Tutorial : RNA-seq analysis using RASflow_EDC

 <small>Maintained by [Magali Hennion](mailto:magali.hennion@u-paris.fr).
-Last update : 21/01/2022.
-RASflow_IFB v0.6.2. </small>
+Last update : 25/01/2022.
+RASflow_EDC v0.6.2. </small>

-Implemented by BIBS-EDC (on IFB and iPOP-UP clusters), this workflow for RNA-seq data analysis is based on RASflow which was originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
-It has been modified to run effectively on both IFB and iPOP-UP core cluster and to fit our specific needs.
+Implemented by [BiBs-EDC](https://parisepigenetics.github.io/umr7216bioinfofacility/) (on IFB and iPOP-UP clusters), this workflow for RNA-seq data analysis is based on RASflow which was originally published by [X. Zhang](https://doi.org/10.1186/s12859-020-3433-x).
+It has been modified to run effectively on both IFB and iPOP-UP clusters and to fit our specific needs.
 Moreover, several tools and features were added, including a comprehensive report, as well as the possibility to incorporate the repeats in the analysis.
-If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_IFB/issues), or email directly [BiBs](mailto:bibs_umr7216@parisepigenetics.com).
+If you encounter troubles or need additional tools or features, you can create an issue on the [GitHub repository](https://github.com/parisepigenetics/RASflow_EDC/issues), email directly [BiBs](mailto:bibs_umr7216@parisepigenetics.com), or pass by the 329 room.

 ---
 IMPORTANT: The only difference when running the workflow on the IFB core cluster or on the iPOP-UP cluster is the starting sbatch file.
 Use **Workflow_ifb.sh** for the IFB and **Workflow_ipop.sh** for iPOP-UP.
-In this tutorial it is named **Workflow_\<cluster\>.sh**.
+In this tutorial, it is named **Workflow_\<cluster\>.sh**.